 When I asked them to give me their opinions about career preparation at CCCP, they were very careful to tell me that they think Sandee is doing a great job already.
 I intuited from their reaction that they did not want to express any dissatisfaction with their experience with Sandee.
-I agreed with them about what a great job Sandee does, and amended my original question by asking them, “f we could have two Sandees on campus, what else would you like her share with you?
+I agreed with them about what a great job Sandee does, and amended my original question by asking them, “If we could have two Sandees on campus, what else would you like her share with you?”
 As soon as I asked that question, they were much more relaxed and candid in sharing their opinions.